jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Made In America

-How did Darth Blockbuster stay in business by re-selling the same products?
+If Nature punishes replication, how did Darth Blockbuster stay in business by re-selling the same products?
 He lowered his labor costs by exporting his factories and called it profitability.

 There are endless pages of economic theory that justify exporting the American industry.
 All of its bullshit.
-If lower costs are such a good thing, why aren't trademarks, registered trademarks, copyrights, or patents filed in markets with cheap lawyers?
+If lowering customer costs was the reason for sending production away, why aren't trademarks, registered trademarks, copyrights, or patents filed in markets with cheap lawyers?
 Why aren't executives or marketing departments outsourced?

 Where would you rather penny-pinch, on marketing campaigns, or the person making brake lines?

 In 1945 America held the world's largest and best manufacturing base.
 Within a generation, it was sold by antagonists to buy themselves more time.
 China was seen as the promised land.
 A country so populated it could seemingly supply the cheap labor and market needed to keep the era of mass-production alive forever.

 Left and Right pundits agreed.
-Unable to adapt our lifestyle to the Internet Age, they saw cheap labor as a way to sustain the "American Dream" babyboomer lifestyle they sold to voters.
+Since their extremism was unable to adapt our lifestyle to the Internet Age, they saw cheap labor as a way to sustain the "American Dream" babyboomer lifestyle they sold to followers.
 Bureaucratic creep and rising debt were ignored.
-Free-trade was the standard Left/Right answer to Main Street's money problems, even when it meant outsourcing Main Street (which happened twice for me).
+Free-trade was the standard Left/Right answer to Main Street's money problems.

+Even when it meant outsourcing Main Street (which happened twice for me).

 But, no matter how cheap we make Industrial Age living, it's still outdated.
-Nature demands adaption, not replication.
-We don't win the game by replaying bygone ages.
-We win by continually evolving technology and ourselves.
+Nature demands adaptation, not replication.
+No person can stop Evolution.
+We only win by continually evolving technology and ourselves.
 That's why there's never been a time where the society of marketers, managers, and economists, defeated a nation of engineers, designers, and technicians.

 To start winning the game in the Internet Age, Main Street must demand more "Made In America."
 Buying each other's products is a great sign we're controlling our society's new Internet Age levers of power.
 Also, having a vibrant industrial base makes it far easier to respond to wars, famines, and yes, pandemics too.